marvosyntactical/joeynmt/NOTES.md

    calculate utilities\_k (energies) as normal
 ```

-special case: k=1: 1hop should is equiv to default (same results)
+special case: k=1: 1hop is equiv to default (same results) ✔️

-=> put khop into config
+=> put khop into config ✔️
-=> do 2, 3 hops
+=> do 2, 3 hops ✔️
-For the moment, the whole model has a self.k\_hops attribute, and every
-decode forward pass of the model does k kvr attention hops

-*TODO FIXME* ask artem/find out what stages k\_hop would be good for, e.g.:

-* only at (valid/)inference time (not important since training uncostly)?
 * do a while loop and hop as many times as needed until suffctly confident?

 ===> seems to work okay, but kb attentions dont get plotted anymore
+===> is attention state actually saved from step to step as done by jason weston et al?

 ### 15.05.20 implement kb for transformer *WIP*

-* learns slowly/poorly investigate hyperparam correctness such as label smoothing

 1. merge generator branch back
 -> Done